nickapos/eto/README.md

 In the doc directory I have placed the relative paper the fao has produced describing the penman-monteith method so if you have any doubts about the results you can double-check them on your own.

+This directory contains two independent impementations of the same algorithm.
+One is written in python and the other one in ocaml.
+Each implementation is completely independent.
+The stable implementation is the one in python.
+The ocaml implementation is under development and probably contains bugs.

 Thank you for your interest in eto